 - Business Architecture Pivot – Geoffrey Moore observed that most companies follow either a hhigh-margin low volume model; or a llow-margin high volume product.
 The former is usually for B2B, and the latter is generally for B2C.
 A business architecture pivot is jumping from one to the other or vice-versa.

 - Value Capture Pivot – where the way business makes money changes.

-New customers come from the actions of the past customers.
+New customers come from the actions of past customers.
 They inform others, end up showing the product to others, or end up purchasing the product again.
 Sabeer Bhatia grew Hotmail by adding a signature “Get your free e-mail at Hotmail” to every outgoing email.
-If you are asking whether your startup has achieved a product/market fit then you are not there yet.
-When product/market fit happens, it leaves no room for doubt.
+If you are asking whether your startup has achieved a product/market fit, then you are not there yet.
+When the product/market fit happens, it leaves no room for doubt.

 As a startup grows, it has to adapt to the changing customer base.
 Early adopters are more forgiving of the quality; later ones are not.
 Five whys help one to diagnose the problems and build the right set of things that should go into an employee training manual.